AltaOhms/azureiotedgelab/edgemodule/readme.md

 ![modules](images/08_edge_module_deployed.png)

-SSH into Linux VM and list the modules.
+In the Cloud Shell, SSH into Linux VM and list the modules.
 You will see the 3 modules deployed on to the edge device.
 Use command

 ```linux
 iotedge list